-Innate morality, based on the seven values, provides the defining element for sustaining societies, cultures, and democratic nations; and give social, political, and economic leaders a proactive vision for giving their organizations the capability of maturing, evolving, and becoming more effective.
-For God-believers, it provides a logical means to infuse organizations with these values that benefit everyone.
+Organic morality, based on the seven values, provides the defining elements for sustaining societies, cultures, and democratic nations; and give social, political, and economic leaders a proactive vision for giving their organizations the capability of maturing, evolving, and becoming more effective.

-First, a proactive model of morality clearly points to the long term benefits of proactive decisions made by individuals and organizations that use those values.
-Doing so, organizations and individuals then become symbiotically entwined, socially stable, peaceful, and eventually more sustainable.
+First, a proactive model of morality clearly points to the long term benefits of proactive decisions made by individuals and organizations that use it.
+Doing so, societies and individuals then become symbiotically entwined, socially stable, peaceful, and eventually more sustainable.

 Second, a morality that is based on these values provides a decision-making process with results that are consistent with the inherent characteristics of those values.
-In a symbiotically entwined relationship between individuals and organizations, this morality inherently assigns reciprocal value and responsibilities to individuals, families, and organizations.
+In a symbiotically entwined relationship between individuals and their society, this morality inherently assigns reciprocal value and responsibilities to individuals, families, and organizations.
 Symbiotically, each individual is seen as a "social asset" whose contributions to organizations ensure that society becomes socially sustainable, and organization's contribution to the individual supports their growth to make that contribution.

 Third and strategically, the benefit of a proactive, sustaining morality acts as a guide for strategic planners for developing congruent short and long term goals.
-Planning for the achievement of short and long term goals will be made easier because option-development, choice-making, decision-making, and action-implementation will be guided by the logic and integrated nature of these values and their characteristics.
+Planning for the achievement of short and long term goals will be made easier because option-development, choice-making, decisionmaking, and action-implementation will be guided by the logic and integrated nature of these values.

 Fourth, and not to be overlooked, moral and ethical behavior that is generated by the use of these values is fully complemental to our human nature.
-These values are embedded in our DNA, and are an innate part of who we are.
+These values are embedded in our DNA, and an innate part of who we are.
 People are naturally and innately good - the genuine and authentic nature of us all - evidence of our true human nature.
 Social predators, those who choose to use their own priorities of what benefits them, define themselves as not human - NON-human.
 The moral implications of that statement will cause a great deal of heated discussion among traditional moralists and ethicists.
-The furor of the discussion will lie in how to prevent the appearance of social predators, and what to do with those who are entrenched in such decision-making and behavior.
+The furor of the discussion will lie in how to prevent the appearance of social predators, and what to do with those who are entrenched is such decision-making and behavior.